tum-cit-pl/precision-recovery-mixed-flowsens-benchmarks/README.md

 - `pldi25_eval_runtime` used to measure runtimes.
 - `pldi25_eval_stats` collects additional statistics but is slower.

 In the artifact, `analyzer` is already checked out and dependencies are installed.
-If not proceed to **General setup of the analyzer** at the bottom.
+If recreating the artifact from scratch proceed to **General setup of the analyzer** at the bottom.

 # Getting Started